 "We want to make local voices heard and strengthen local alliances in order to influence national and international debates and actions."

-TRAFFIC's project on forest governance in the Amazon Basin is funded by the World Bank and DFID.
+TRAFFIC's project on forest governance in the Amazon Basin is funded by the World Bank and DFID (now FCDO).